Connect with us

 When making a mix of concrete, the term concrete mixer ratio – also known as concrete mixing ratio – refers to the quantities of components used in making the concrete mix.

-Concrete mixing ratio is determined by the type of works.
+The concrete mixing ratio is determined by the type of work.
 However, local building codes specify nominal and standard concrete mixer ratios for different types of works.

 Here are the different types of mix of concrete ratio.